If you recently adopted a chinchilla, you may be curious how clean of a pet they really are and what you can expect.

-So, are chinchillas clean?
 Yes, chinchillas are clean.
-Chinchillas are one of the cleanest animals to own.
-Chinchilla’s have fur that only requires a dust bath to remain clean.
-No water is needed, and traditional baths are not required to keep a chinchilla clean.
+Chinchillas are one of the cleanest pets to own.
+A Chinchilla has fur that only requires a dust bath to remain clean.
 Additionally, chinchillas do not produce odor or dander.
+Chinchillas are also not susceptible to fleas and other fur infestations.

 In fact, unless a chinchilla is sick, you will likely never experience a chinchilla that smells or produces any form of an odor.